ankidroid/Anki-Android/AnkiDroid-API.md

 Long mid = api.findModelIdByName("com.something.myapp", 2);
 if (mid == null) {
     // This will add a basic two-field / one card model with no special formatting
-    // See the sample app for a complicated example mid = api.addNewBasicModel("com.something.myapp");
+    // See the sample app for an example using a fully-customized model mid = api.addNewBasicModel("com.something.myapp");
 }
 // Add new note